 What was the solution?

 Looking for help and support, NCGC emailed their local councillor, to explain their vision and to ask if they knew of any facilities or spaces around the area.
-They were pointed in the direction of the City Council’s communities’ team, and the following day Sixways community centre - a mile away from their main venue - was identified.
-This was in November 2014.
+In November 2014 they were pointed in the direction of the city council’s communities team, and the following day Sixways Community Centre – a mile away from their main venue – was identified.

-The Council were positive about their clear vision, business-like approach, risk analysis, commitment and obvious benefits to the local and wider community, which reflected many of the Council’s aims, but felt the club lacked experience in facility management.
-NCGG committed to undertaking training and over 12 months one of the Directors has been supported to complete the training needed to take on this role e.g. fire requirements, food hygiene, legionella.
-This reduced the Council’s main concern and they agreed to retain this responsibility for the first year until NCGC were ready to take it on.
+NCGC committed to undertaking training and, over 12 months one of the directors was supported to complete the training needed to take on this role, e.g. fire requirements, food hygiene, legionella, etc. This reduced the council’s main concern and they agreed to retain this responsibility for the first year until NCGC were ready to take it on.

 Ultimately, the club got what it asked for - a long lease, permission to redesign the space and the facility handed over in sound working order

-In all it took 6 months for negotiations and then 3 months to opening.
-The Club got the keys for the facility in April 2015.
+In all, it took six months for negotiations and then three months to opening, which was in April 2015.
 Building work started in June 2015 and they started running sessions from July 2015.
-The Club took a risk in investing in the premises but due to the commitment and reassurance of the Council they felt it was a risk was worth taking.
+The club took a risk in investing in the premises, but due to the commitment and reassurance from the council, they felt it was a risk was worth taking.

 What was the result?

-The Centre is very well used and footfall is now over 650 per week.
-They are continually looking for ways to use spare capacity, such as home-school session.
+The centre is very well used and footfall is now over 650 per week.
+They are continually looking for ways to use spare capacity, such as a home-school session.
 More young people and adults are active and enjoying sport.
-They are particularly successful with teenagers, a difficult group to engage in sport.
+And they are particularly successful with teenagers, a difficult group to engage in sport.

 The Club has been successful in attracting local people, raising aspirations and helping to overcome negative perceptions about the area.

-Through Facebook, the parent’s network and the reception area they engage parents very effectively.
+Through Facebook, the parent’s network and the reception area, they engage parents very effectively.
 They attend local community events and will be working with other sports groups to further increase participation.
 They have quickly built up trust and the community feel their views are being taken forward.
-For example, a Boys Night has been set up due to working with some lads who requested a session.
-Two now have coaching certificates and quite different aspirations

-A number of users have taken up gymnastic coaching courses.
-Some parents have also started to volunteer and gain skills ad confidence, staff have had training on level 2 coaching courses.
+A number of users have taken up gymnastic coaching courses, with some parents also starting to volunteer and gain skills and confidence.

 - Be positive, talk to people who have done it, learn, know your risks and manage them

-- The online class management system saves hours of time.
-They couldn't run the facility using old paper methods
+- The online class management system saves hours of time - the facility couldn't be run using old, paper methods

-- Social media is a vital tool for marketing and engagement but face to face engagement is also crucial.
-NCGC ran over 30 free taster sessions throughout the summer, giving local people a chance to try before signing up.
+- Social media is a vital tool for marketing and engagement but face-to-face engagement is also crucial.
+NCGC ran over 30 free taster sessions throughout one summer, giving local people a chance to try before signing up.
 Every new joiner has the opportunity to try two sessions before they enrol.
 As a result of feedback they have introduced new affordable sessions which will appeal to local people

 - British Gymnastics provided helpful information and support.
 Always contact your sport governing body to see how they can help.